claudiocandio/borsello/README.md

 ### Running

-Once you have the Borsello App ready and installed you must configure it to use your Iroha server pointing to port 8081 of the grpcwebproxy: start the Borsello App, go to Options and set the "Server address" ex.:  http://192.168.0.2:8081 this could also be http://127.0.0.1:8081 if you are using the web browser App in the same server where you started Iroha with docker-compose.
+Once you have the Borsello App ready and installed you must configure it to use your Iroha server pointing to port 8081 of the grpcwebproxy: start the Borsello App, go to Options and set the "Server address" ex.:  http://192.168.0.2:8081 or http://127.0.0.1:8081 (default) if you are using the web browser App in the same server where you started Iroha.

 Create a new wallet name in the App, ex.: alice, you may encrypt your new wallet using a password.